TggType4/WoL-plugin/README.md

 ## Requirements

-This plugin requires php extension sockets
+This plugin requires php extension sockets and cURL if you are using the cURL fallback

 ## Usage